-Between meetings of the Board of Directors, this committee has the same powers as the board, with certain exceptions listed in Article IV of the bylaws.
-Ordinarily, it acts only in matters of urgency and makes recommendations to the Board of Directors on important matters.
+Between meetings of the Board of Directors, this committee oversees the operations of the Academy and particularly its Councils.
+This committee has the same powers as the Board except for those listed in Article IV of the bylaws.
+The Executive Committee develops Academy policy subject to Board approval and makes recommendations to the Board regarding budget, policy, and other important issues.